-Six-Year-Old Girl Writes Letter To NASA, Wants Space Agency To ‘Make Pluto A Planet Again’
+Six-Year-Old Irish Girl Writes Letter To NASA, Wants Space Agency To ‘Make Pluto A Planet Again’

-Cara O’Connor is a 6-year-old girl from Cork, Ireland who wants to be a NASA astronaut when she grows up.
-And since she also wants to visit all of our solar system’s planets, there’s one thing she wishes the space agency would do, more than a decade after it reduced the number of planets in our solar system from nine to eight – she wants NASA to “make Pluto a planet again.”
+Cara O’Connor is a 6-year-old girl from Cork, Ireland, who wants to be a NASA astronaut when she grows up.
+And since she also wants to visit all of our solar system’s planets, there’s one thing she wishes the space agency would do, more than a decade after it reduced the number of planets in our solar system from nine to eight; she wants NASA to “make Pluto a planet again.”
+This also happens to be a timely request, even if it’s close to a year old – news of the girl’s letter to the U.S. space agency first broke in the run-up to the 88th anniversary of Pluto’s discovery by astronomer Clyde Tombaugh, which takes place today.

 As detailed by the Washington Post, Cara wrote a letter to NASA with some assistance from her teacher, focusing on how Pluto got reclassified in 2006, with its new status as a dwarf planet effectively removing it from the solar system.
 She also made references to the Kuiper Belt, correctly describing it as an area beyond Neptune where a good number of dwarf planets are located.